adobe/opentsdb-protector/README.md

 #### Prevent queries that exceed a certain execution time (`exceed_time_limit`) ####

 Queries that take too long to complete can be a cause for concern.
-You can filter them using this rule while you investigate.\
+You can throttle them using this rule while you investigate.\
-This is a stateful filter, the application will reject the query based on the previous query duration.
+This is a stateful filter, the application will reject the query based on the previous query duration.\
+Two types of throttling are supported: static and dynamic (adaptive):
+- Use static (`throttle` option, in seconds) if you want to throttle for a fixed amount of time
+- Use dynamic (`adaptive` option, multiplier) to throttle dynamically for an amount of time equal to the last duration times the multiplier

 #### Blockedlist